Elland – A TOWN HISTORY TRAIL

 In the poll tax returns of 1379 Elland was the largest township in the area.
 A weaver paid 6d. in tax.
 Somewhere in this vicinity stood Elland’s Cloth Hall.

-There is much varied architecture at The Cross – Victorian for the old and current bank premises.
+There is much varied architecture at The Cross – Victorian for the old now closed bank premises.
 The Savile Arms was built in 1748.
-Here you will see the three owls of the Savile crest.
+Here you will see the three martlets of the Savile crest.
+John Wesley preached at The Cross in August 1762.

 On Southgate, despite later developments, can be seen Victorian and Georgian architecture.
 The old town streets were repaired in 1743 at ‘publick’ expense.
 Elland Library, containing our History Room, is located in the old Constitutional Club in Coronation Street.
 The Rex Cinema also stands proud next to old Central Hall.

-The well-established Elland firm of Cooper Kitchen is along Southgate.
+The premises of what was the Elland firm of Cooper Kitchen are along Southgate.
 If you look carefully you will notice that two buildings have been joined together.
 Cooper Kitchen had the second house built due to the rapid and perhaps unexpected rise in his business.
 He invented ten different types of cycles – five models of tricycles, four penny-farthings and one rear driven safety bicycle.
 In 1888 he added to his list a new type of tandem and the very popular Elland Anti-Vibration Safety Bicycle.

 The Wellington Inn, originally a timber-built has still some internal timber structures.
-The rear of the Citizen’s Advice Bureau and Crown Yard provides a perspective of the ‘lost’ old yards of Elland.
+The rear of Crown Street and Crown Yard provides a perspective of the ‘lost’ old yards of Elland.

 Timber Street was probably so-called because there used to be a lovely timber-structured house called Danesbury House on the top corner of the street.
 In the rear car park can be found a carved lintel ‘G 1675 B’.
 These initials may belong to Georgius and Beth Smithees.